Modern Greek literature: Poetry

+Her work has a special place in the poetry written between the wars and by the Generation of the Thirties, as well as in the output of the post-war era.
+She is best known for her 1957 poem – Woman Man – which is difficult to translate because of her use of the feminine article with the Greek word for “mankind”.
+Karelli is viewed as a pioneer feminist in Greece.
+She published twelve collections of poetry (1940-1973), five plays -- two of which were produced on stage -- more than 100 essays and studies, as well as translations, particularly works by T.S.
+Eliot.
+Karelli was the first woman of letters to be elected to the Academy of Athens in 1982, and received the coveted Ouranis Award for her complete works in 1978.

 During the '50s and '60s, poetry began to diversify.
 Many poets focused upon the social pathology and economic recession of the post-war period, reflecting the massive urbanization that took place during the '60s, while others turned to erotic poetry.
 This new group, also known as the second post-war generation, is comprised by poets born after 1929; their distinction with the previous generation is based solely on the fact that, due to their young age, they weren't active participants of the Resistance or the Civil War.

 Kiki Dimoula is recognised as one of the greatest female poets of modern Greece.
 Her work drew thematically on the endless trials of everyday life, and was characterised by an immediate and intense confessional language.
-Her best known collactions are Darkness of Hell (1956), In Absentia (1958), The Bit of the World (1971), and The Last Body (1981).
+Her best known collections are Darkness of Hell (1956), In Absentia (1958), The Bit of the World (1971), and The Last Body (1981).

 Dinos Christianopoulos was a daring poet, not deterred by prudery of his time.
 He is best known for his erotic poetry of homosexual tones, found in collections such as Defenceless Sorrow (1960) and The Body and the Woodworm (1964).
 However, he also wrote scathing poems dealing with societal themes (The Cross-Eyed Man - 1967).

 Other poets belonging to the second post-war generation are Nikos-Alexis Aslanoglou, Vyron Leontaris, Tassos Porfyris, Thomas Gorpas, Zefi Daraki, Markos Meskos, and Anestis Evangelou.